Connect with others who understand.

 Leg Rashes and Lupus: Causes and Treatment

-Learn more about the types of leg rashes related to lupus, their causes, and how to manage them.
+In this article, you’ll learn about the types of leg rashes that can happen with lupus, what causes them, and how to manage and treat them.

-Other lupus leg rashes look like faint, interlocking networks of red circles.
+Other lupus leg rashes may be described as faint, interlocking networks of red circles.
 For example, one MyLupusTeam member reported, “I get a rash with red lacy circles on my legs.
 It kind of looks like a snake pattern.
 It seems to show up when I’m having a flare and my hip joints and thighs hurt a lot.”

 What Do Lupus Leg Rashes Feel Like?

 There’s as much variety in how lupus leg rashes feel as in their appearance.
-As one MyLupusTeam member observed, “There are so many different kinds of skin issues with this thug of a disease.
+As one MyLupusTeam member observed, “There are so many different kinds of skin issues with this disease.
 We’re all so different but also alike.”

-People commonly report a painful burning, crawling, or pin-pricking sensation with their lupus leg rashes.
+You may experience a painful burning, crawling, or pin-pricking sensation with a lupus leg rash.
 Some people describe it as feeling like a sunburn.
-Other MyLupusTeam members report increased sensitivity to either very hot or cold temperatures, which causes itchy or painful hives, chilblains, blisters, or pimplelike bumps.
-Some people describe experiencing visible skin changes, while others experience itching or pain without any rashes or changes in color.
+Other MyLupusTeam members report increased sensitivity to either very hot or cold temperatures, which causes itchy or painful hives, chilblains (painful red or purple bumps from cold), blisters, or pimple-like bumps.
+Some people describe visible skin changes, while others have itching or pain without any rashes or changes in color.

 Some lupus-related rashes are intensely itchy.
 Another MyLupusTeam member wrote, “By the end of the day, my skin feels like I have an army of ants under it, and I am scratching it till it bleeds.”

-Chronic itching can disrupt sleep, increase irritability, and lead to scratching and scarring.
+Itching can disrupt sleep, increase mood problems, and lead to scratching and scarring.
 A MyLupusTeam member commented, “I also get lesions on my lower legs that are so itchy, my scratching breaks the skin or causes bruising.”

-Lupus is an autoimmune condition, which means the symptoms of the disease result from a person’s own immune system attacking their tissues.
-This can include the skin, resulting in rashes.
+Lupus is an autoimmune disease, which means that symptoms happen when a person’s immune system attacks their tissues.
+This can include symptoms on the skin, like rashes.

-The main triggers for lupus-related leg rashes are:
+The main triggers for rashes on the legs with lupus are:

 • Lupus flare-ups